 "Hey, mom!
-Did you know there's another book after this one?
-It's about being a viking pirate."
+Did you know there's another book

 "Ummm....
 Grayson, I think we have that book.
 LilliAnn got it a few years ago, but didn't like it.
 It's on the shelf in the schoolroom."